drseg/swift-fsm/README.md

 All of these `matching` statements can be used both with `|` syntax, and with deduplicating `{ }` syntax, as demonstrated with previous `matching` statements.

-They should be reasonably self-explanatory, perhaps with the exception of why `matching(A.x, and: A.y) // error: cannot match A.x and A.y simultaneously` is an error.
+They should be reasonably self-explanatory, perhaps with the exception of why `matching(A.x, and: A.y)` is an error.

 In SwiftFSM, the word ‘and’ means that we expect both predicates to be present *at the same time*.
 Each predicate type can only have one value at the time it is passed to `handleEvent()`, therefore asking it to match multiple values of the same `Predicate` type simultaneously has no meaning.
 The rules of the system are that, if `A.x` is current, `A.y` cannot also be current.